 One of the teachers who gushed about how much her class loved to teach writers said, “The rules of a quick-write are simple.
 Keep your pen moving the entire time.
 Whatever comes to mind, write it down.
 No thinking.
 Just writing.”

 She set the timer and I poised my pen over the paper.
 I didn’t want to write what was going through my head.
 I had wasted tons of time and money on a college degree that would be useless because I was a failure as a teacher.
 Instead of helping kids become stronger readers and writers, I was poaching readers and writers.

 I watched the timer.
 I doodled in the margin.
 I stared out the window.
 And I remembered: I used to write.

-The memory invaded, and I felt like my beliefs about teaching were breeched.
+The memory invaded, and I felt like my beliefs about teaching were breached.
 Maybe if I was going to fail as a teacher, I could become a writer.
-If I were going to become a writer, I needed to write.
+If I was going to become a writer, I needed to write.